golubitsky/python-skeleton/readme.md

 Note that there is some limited coupling to `pytest`.
 For example, running the builtin command `python -m unittest` in the project root will run all the tests written as [TestCases](https://docs.python.org/3/library/unittest.html#unittest.TestCase) but not those written as `test_*` methods.

+## Color Ouput
+I had to [setup an environment variable](https://stackoverflow.com/a/24450942/3833166) to get color output to work.

+     export PYTEST_ADDOPTS="--color=yes"

 ## Setting Up A New Github Repo

 After cloning this repo we need to get rid of the commit history.
 Having set up some new github repo "REPO_NAME", let's make a shiny new git history: